 1. Inspect blade frequently for signs of excessive wear or damage.
-See Figure 4.9.
+See Figure 4.11.

-Wear heavy leather gloves when handling or working around cutting blades.
-Blades are extremely sharp and can cause severe injury.
-DO NOT use a cutting blade that shows signs of excessive wear or damage.
+Blades are extremely sharp and can cause severe injuries.
+Wear heavy leather gloves when working on or handling blades.
+DO NOT use blades that show signs of wear or damage.